gaehlerm/SoftwareEngineering/README.md

 # 23. Programming Paradigms

-// move this closer to programming languages
+"OO at the edges of your system always has side effects.
+Because otherwise it wouldn't do anything." - David Farley [https://youtu.be/Ly9dtWwqqwY?t=776]

 There are several different programming paradigms.
 For several decades Object Oriented (OO) programming was the way to go.
 But it turned out that OO programming has its own problems as well.
 As I already mentioned several times, it is our goal to write code that is easy to understand.
 It is not our goal to write OO code at all costs.
 Procedural or Functional programming are equally valid programming paradigms.
 Nowadays there are also multi paradigm programming languages like Python, or even the good old C++, where you can mix these 3 different programming paradigms.

 Here is a very short list, of what the different programming paradigms offer:
-- OO programming: classes, mutable variabels
+- OO programming: classes, mutable, non-constant variabels
-- Procedural programming: mutable variables
+- Procedural programming: structs, mutable, non-constant variables
-- Functional programming: nothing.
-Yes, nothing.
+- Functional programming: only constant variables

 Functional programming is basically a subset of procedural programming, which in turn is basically a subset of OO programming.
 But this doesn't mean that functional or procedural programming are necessarily worse than OO programming.
 Limiting the number of possibilities can make the code easier to understand.
 For example the fact that functional programming has no mutable variable excludes a lot of possibilities that you have to consider while reading code procedural or OO code.